CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 ## Getting the position

 soo.. if you got a result, you now have the time of collision.
-Because you know the Enemies position and their current direction, you can multiply the direction with the time and add their position.

-And there you go... you found the point of collision.
+By multiply it by the enemy's direction and adding the enemy's current position you can determine the point of collision.

 ## 3D

 There is one thing however...
 This entire video focuses on 2D.
-Elite and Star Citizen are, however, in 3D.
+But what about 3D?

 Well...
 3D works just like 2D, you just need to add the new dimension whenever applicable.
+The _Pythagorean theorem_ doesn't care if you are using 2, 3, or even 100 dimensions.

 ## Code